cdepage/zerodep/packages/guard/guard.object/README.md

 The following @zerodep packages may be helpful or more appropriate for your specific case:

-- [@zerodep/is.object](https://www.npmjs.com/package/@zerodep/is.object) - checks if a value is an object literal
+- [@zerodep/is.object](https://www.npmjs.com/package/@zerodep/is.object) - checks if a value is an object

 ## Guards & Defensive Programming